michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 #### Monotonic Reads

-Avoiding possibility of user seeing data *moving backwards in time*.
-This could happen if user first reads from a replica with little replication lag, but then reads from a replcia with a lot of replication lag. *Monotonic reads* guarantee this doesn't happen:
+Avoiding possibility of user seeing data *moving backward in time*.
+This could happen if user first reads from a replica with little replication lag, but then reads from a replica with a lot of replication lag. *Monotonic reads* guarantee this doesn't happen:

 * Lesser guarantee than strong consistency, but stronger guarantee than eventual consistency.
 * The user may see older data, but never read older data after previously reading newer data.